anujgandharv/easytest/README.md

 EasyTest : A Data Driven Testing approach to JUnit
 ------------------------------------------------------------------------------------------------------
+REFER : https://github.com/EaseTech/easytest for up to date version of EasyTest.

 An extension of JUnit to perform Data Driven Testing using annotations.